-According to a recent study by Merrill Lynch, there’s a bright light ahead for the group travel industry when it comes to baby boomers and it’s not coming from a spaceship.
+According to a study by Merrill Lynch, there’s a bright light ahead for the group travel industry when it comes to baby boomers.
 The number of Americans age 65+ will increase 57% over the next 20 years.
 As 10,000 new boomers retire each day, we are on the front end of what’s been coined “time affluence.”
 Flush with cash, free time and keen on experiences over “stuff,” boomers represent a budding economic boom for packaged group travel.
+Let’s look at both the opportunity for the travel industry with baby boomers and some of the factors influencing baby boomer travel habits.

 While previous generations viewed retirement as a brief time to rest and relax before the end of life, with longer lifespans and the rejection of yesterday’s model of old age, retirement for boomers has evolved.
 88% describe it as an opportunity for new beginnings.